abhinavssingh/social-media-connectior/README.md

-# SocialMedia
+# Social Media Connector
+Business Intelligency totally depends on data from various sources to analyze how much is being spent on different sources and what is ROI.
+This coonection will be used to get data from various social platform.
 Code is use to get the data of Ads/Campaign from different social media platform using their respective api

 # Facebook
 Before You Start
 You will need: